tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 Today, high schools and colleges teach courses explaining these four-letter types, books about them are popular, and posts with hashtags such as #intj and #enfp that reference them are easy to find on social media sites such as twitter, pinterest, reddit, and tumblr.

+INFP stands for Introverted, iNtuitive, Feeling, and Perceptive.
+I feel a strong connection to Piet Mondrian, and suspect he is, like me, an INFP, but pursuing that idea will have to wait.

-Recently I decided to base the next phase of this project on the Big Five "OCEAN" personality traits, and have been researching that model of personality in parallel with my studies of Mondrian and Cubism.
+Recently I decided to base the next phase of my visualizing personalities on the Big Five "OCEAN" personality traits, and have been researching that model of personality in parallel with my studies of Mondrian and Cubism.
 Reading *The Cubist Epoch* and learning about how the various Cubist artists and their paintings evolved over time, I started thinking this style -- which is more nuanced than Mondrian's Neo-Plasticism -- would be a great way to express these personality traits, which are more nuanced than Jung's personality types.

 So taking this detour into understanding Cubism has been inspiring!

-## Cézanne
+## The Cubists' Inspiration: Paul Cézanne

-As I became increasingly interested in and inspired by the Cubists, I learned that these artists and their work were in turn inspired by Paul Cézanne's paintings.
+As I became increasingly interested in and inspired by the Cubists, I learned that these artists and their work were in turn inspired by the work of Paul Cézanne.
 Indeed, *The Cubist Epoch* mentions him with about the same frequency as Mondrian mentions the "plastic means!"

-After reading a few chapters of Cooper's book I eventually caved in to this curiosity, and searched for books about Cézanne in the Denver Public Library.
+After reading a few chapters of Cooper's book I eventually caved in to this curiosity, and searched for books about Cézanne in the Denver Public Library (DPL).
-This was during the Coronovirus pandemic in 2020, so I had to put the seven books I found on hold and arrange to pick them via their curbside holds service.
+This was during the Coronovirus pandemic in 2020, so I had to put the seven books I found on hold and arrange to pick them via the DPL's curbside holds service.

 These books are large and printed on high-quality paper, so they're very heavy.
 When I went to pick them up it took two people to carry them all out to my car!

 It was in one of these books that I finally found a definition of the term "plastic means."

-## The Plastic Means: Defined and Illustrated
+## The Plastic Means: Defined and Illustrated!

 Most of the books about Cézanne that I found were either biographical in nature, or used critiques to expound on his place in Art history, or both.

 However, one of the books, *[Cézanne's Composition: Analysis of His Form With Diagrams and Photographs of His Motifs](https://www.goodreads.com/book/show/1199387.C_zanne_s_Composition)* written by Erle Loran and published in 1943, did not fit into this mold.
 It was in Loran's book that I finally found a formal definition of "the plastic means."
 To say that I was excited is a bit of an understatement!